 - MRSA: Community strains of MRSA are currently the most common isolate from boils swabbed in EDs in Metro South.
 About 25% of Staph aureus bacteraemias from the community are now MRSA.
 In 2001, it was less than 1%.

 - ESBL (Extended Spectrum Beta-Lactamase producing) E. coli is an increasingly common cause of community-associated UTI and urosepsis, and may require IV antibiotics as there are limited effective oral options.
 ESBL E. coli is strongly selected for by the use of ceftriaxone.

 - VRE (Vancomycin-resistant E. Faecium) has become endemic in Queensland Health hospitals in the last few years and is associated with infections in cancer chemotherapy and liver transplant patients.
 VRE is strongly selected for by the use of ceftriaxone and vancomycin.

 - C. difficile.
-In North America and Europe in recent years there have been epidemics of a hypervirulent strain of C. difficile, infection which is associated with very high mortality rates.
+In North America and Europe there have been epidemics of a hypervirulent strain of C. difficile, infection which is associated with very high mortality rates.
 This strain is selected for by the newer broad-spectrum quinolones.
-A small number of cases have been identified in Australia, but not yet in Queensland.

-There are few new antibiotics in the development pipeline and none in new classes effective against gram-negative bacteria.
+There are few new antibiotics in the development pipeline, particularly that are active against gram-negative bacteria.